WitalijKaa/magic-stone-circuit/README.md

 - Task 10: restrict to put objects where they should not be.
 - Task 11: cancel of cached actions should be targeted. --D
 - Task 12: energy starts coloring roads, not stones.
 Switchers.
-- Task 13: smiles consume energy.
+- Task 13: smiles consume energy. --D
 - Task 14: put roads by start-end. --D
 - Task 15: add variations on putting roads.
 - Task 16: big menu at left. --D